holistics/dbml/dbml-homepage/docs/docs/README.md

     }
 **Note:** if `schema_name` prefix is omitted, it'll default to `public` schema

+If your enum values contain spaces or other special characters you can use double quotes.

+    enum grade {
+        "A+"
+        "A"
+        "A-"
+        "Not Yet Set"
+    }

 ## TableGroup
 `TableGroup` allows users to group the related or associated tables together.